 The Transair service experience doesn’t end with your purchase.
 Our Sales and Customer Service teams provide complete piping project assistance and compressed air system design to complement our product.

 Dust and outdoor installations rapidly accelerate the deterioration of compressed air systems for traditional black iron compressed air systems.
-To combat these elements, the outside of Transair pipe is specifically powder-coated to enhance its mechanical, physical, and chemical properties, making it ideal for the most aggressive industrial application.
+To combat these elements, the outside of Transair pipe is specifically coated with a Qualicoat certified powder-coating to enhance its mechanical, physical, and chemical properties, making it ideal for the most aggressive industrial application.
 Transair is also certified ISO 9001 version 2000 and operates a Quality Management System in order to ensure the level of quality and service that is expected by its customers in a wide range of industries.

 Parker Hannifin has successfully installed optimal performing Transair air systems for a number of industries, including:

 Thanks to its large selection of diameters from ½" (16.5 mm) to 6" (168 mm) and an extensive range of accessories, a Transair system meets the requirements of numerous industrial and garage workshop installations.
 Furthermore, the simple installation, energy savings, and flexible modular design of Transair makes it the most efficient piping solution available.